Parking sensors

 Will the sensors be used to issue parking fines?

 Yes.
-As part of the six-month trial the sensors will be used for enforcement purposes.
-The sensors record when a vehicle enters and leaves an on-street parking bay.
+The sensors record when a vehicle enters and leaves an on-street parking bay or off-street car park bay.
 When a vehicle has overstayed the maximum time permitted, a parking officer in the immediate vicinity of the vehicle will receive an alert from the sensor.
 The officer will verify the details and determine whether a parking fine should be issued.

 Where are the sensors located?